 His older brother was the Giants’ Emil “Irish” Meusel (of German descent), who four times drove in over 100 runs.
 One of their greatest thrills was opposing each other in three straight World Series from 1921-23.
 Their families during that time lived in the same apartment building in New York.
 The brothers had somewhat similar career statistics.
 For example, they both played eleven years, with one batting .310 and the other .309.
 They were the first siblings to combine for fifty home runs in the same season (1925).
 They were also the only brothers who both won RBI titles.
 Incidentally, Casey Stengel met his lifelong wife, Edna, through Mrs. Irish (Van) Meusel.

 Long Bob hit .328 for the Yankees as a big league rookie in 1920.
 Another newcomer to the club that year was George Herman “Babe” Ruth.
 Despite their personality differences, they both enjoyed the nightlife and became friends.
 However, the flamboyant Bambino wasn’t part of any social group on the team and usually went his own way.
 On the other hand, Meusel was known for having an extremely quiet demeanor and nonchalant style of play.
 Manager Miller Huggins described him as only appearing to be indifferent.
 He showed the same emotion regardless of whether the team won or lost.
 Several players and writers described him as anti-social.
 Meusel's conversations sometimes only included the words "Hello" and "Goodbye."
 Still, he wasn’t the type to be easily irritated and disrupt team chemistry.
 Fans often mistook his skillful, effortless work for loafing.
 His long, loping strides in fielding the ball helped to give them that impression.
 Meusel married Edith Cowan on December 14, 1921.
-The couple would have one son and one daughter.
+The couple would have one son (born 1923) and one daughter (born 1938).

 He helped the Yankees win consecutive pennants from 1921-23.
 They faced McGraw’s Giants in the post-season all three years.
 Meusel, Ruth and second-string pitcher Bill Piercy were suspended for going on a barnstorming tour after the 1921 World Series.
 This practice was prohibited back then for players who had just participated in a World Series.
 These three teammates were warned beforehand but still went ahead with their trip.
 (Carl Mays and Wally Schang took notice and backed out.)
 Commissioner Kenesaw Mountain Landis had been in office for less than a year and felt that his authority was being challenged.
 Therefore, Landis came down fairly hard on the defiant players by ruling them ineligible until May 20, 1922.
 Executives, fan groups and others unsuccessfully attempted to have the penalties lessened.
 The Yankees won their first Fall Classic in 1923.
 Meusel delivered an eventual game-winning two-run single in the decisive Game Six.
 It was their inaugural season at The House That Ruth (or Ruppert) Built.